I'm Still in Love with You (Sean Paul song): Composition

-The song is an interpolation of "I'm Still in Love with You" by Alton Ellis.
+The song is an interpolation of Marcia Aitken's 'I'm Still in Love with you Boy' (Joe Gibbs, 1977), itself an updating of "I'm Still in Love with You" by Alton Ellis.
+The track samples the Marcia track heavily throughout.
 Sean Paul and Sasha (the female counterpart) are discussing a stalled and seemingly unfulfilled relationship.
 Paul's character is trying to explain that the relationship was somewhat of an extended one-night stand, and that it has no future; Sasha's character seems to want to continue the relationship, despite Paul's admittance of "thug" love because she remains in love with him.

 Though the original version's message was more vague, the message in this version seems much clearer in explaining the relationship between the characters in the song's story.
 Alton Ellis' version was originally produced as a one-man song, but he later teamed up with his sister Hortense Ellis to perform a duet.
 It wasn't until this moment that the song showed a romantic battle between two parties to continue a seemingly ruined relationship.